Unfortunately, your risk of developing cancer as a person with diabetes is higher than for those without diabetes — especially if you’re a woman.

 The short answer is simple: excess glucose in your bloodstream creates a variety of problems in how your body functions.
 Some of those problems you’re already very familiar with, such as retinopathy, neuropathy, nephropathy, yeast infections, etc.

 While cancer isn’t considered a “complication” of having diabetes, it has certainly proven in research to benefit from an environment where inflammation and blood glucose levels are higher than normal.

 One theory is that persistently high blood glucose levels actually damage your DNA and cells throughout your entire body.
-While everyone technically has low levels of cancer present in their body that the lymphatic system is constantly flushing out, higher blood sugar levels may consequently increase the rate of growth of damaged cells that become cancerous.
+Cancer originates when cells become damaged and reproduce, and higher blood sugar levels may increase both the damage and the rate of growth of damaged cells that have become cancerous.

 The Dana Farber Cancer Institute (DFCI) adds that the link between cancer and diabetes is still largely a mystery, but there are many theories.

 “The researchers suggested that the link between the two diseases may be partly due to shared risk factors, including aging, overweight and obesity, diet, physical activity, alcohol, and smoking.”

 The DFCI adds that excess sugar in the blood, insulin resistance, higher levels of insulin, and abnormal amounts of insulin-like growth factor-1 (IGF-1), and higher levels of inflammation could all play a role in the metabolic abnormalities that might increase the development and growth of cancer.

 A 2010 report published by the American Diabetes Association (ADA) found that patients with type 2 diabetes were twice as likely to develop cancers of the liver, pancreas, and endometrium (lining of the uterus).